juytter/normalize-oldies.css/README.md

 ## Normalize.css versioning

-- normalize--add-oldies.css follow normalize.css *([SemVer](https://semver.org/spec/v2.0.0.html)) major* version (only) and has been reviewed up to this version.
+- normalize oldies follow normalize.css ([semver](https://semver.org/spec/v2.0.0.html)) *major version (only)* and has been reviewed up to this major version.
-- normalize--add-oldies.css *update and patch SemVer versions*  are not related to normalize.css versions.
+- normalize--add-oldies.css *update and patch versions* are not related to normalize.css update and patch versions.

 ## Notes